max-programming/max-todos/README.md

 ## 🧠 Features in mind

 - [ ] Use [Material UI's Dark Mode](https://material-ui.com/customization/palette/#user-preference)
-- [ ] Set the dark mode as per user's system theme
+- [ ] Set the dark mode as per user's system theme.
+More at [#43](https://github.com/max-programming/max-todos/issues/43)
 - [ ] Improve the app using Lighthouse suggestions.
 More at [#22](https://github.com/max-programming/max-todos/issues/22)

 ## 🏗️ To build it